joredher/lpaecomms/README.md

 ## Contributing
 Contributions that improve documentation, clarify assessment workflows, or enhance the demo features are welcome.
 Please open an issue describing the proposed change before submitting a pull request.

+## Mobile/API Integration
+To consume the JSON API from the Flutter client (or any other external app), ensure the mobile device can resolve the same domain you use for the web storefront.
+By default the project expects `https://lpaecomms.test/api`, so add a hosts entry or DNS record pointing `lpaecomms.test` to your web server and configure your virtual host to also answer for `api.lpaecomms.test` if you prefer the subdomain.

+Override `API_BASE_URL` in your `.env` or via `--dart-define=API_BASE_URL=…` during the Flutter build whenever the backend runs on a different hostname or port.
+The value should include the `/api` prefix when you expose the endpoints on the main domain (e.g. `https://example.com/api`).